Luna 17

-LOK Luna 17 (Ye-8 series) was an unmanned space mission of the Luna program, also called Lunik 17.
+Luna 17 (Ye-8 series) was an uncrewed space mission of the Luna program, also called Lunik 17.
 It deployed the first robotic rover onto the surface of the Moon.

 Launch

-Luna 17 was launched from an Earth parking orbit towards the Moon and entered lunar orbit on 15 November 1970.
-The spacecraft softly landed on the Moon in the Mare Imbrium (Sea of Rains).
+Luna 17 was launched from the Baikonur cosmodrome on 10 November 1970.
+A Proton K launch vehicle brought the spacecraft to a parking orbit around the Earth.
+The upper stage of the launch vehicle then sent the spacecraft through trans-lunar injection.
+Luna 17 inserted into orbit around the Moon on 15 November.
+The spacecraft softly landed in Mare Imbrium (the Sea of Rains) on 17 November 1970.

+Payload

 The spacecraft had dual ramps by which the payload, Lunokhod 1, descended to the lunar surface.
 Lunokhod 1 was a lunar vehicle formed of a tub-like compartment with a large convex lid on eight independently powered wheels.
-Lunokhod 1 was equipped with a cone-shaped antenna, a highly directional helical antenna, four teleray spectrometer, an x-ray telescope, cosmic-ray detectors, and a laser device were also included.
+Lunokhod 1 was equipped with a cone-shaped antenna, a highly directional helical antenna, four teleray spectrometer, an x-ray telescope, cosmic-ray detectors, and a laser retro-reflector (supplied by France) was also included.
 The vehicle was powered by a solar cell array mounted on the underside of the lid.

 Lunokhod 1 was intended to operate through three lunar days but actually operated for eleven lunar days (eleven Earth months).
 The operations of Lunokhod officially ceased on 4 October 1971, the anniversary of Sputnik 1, after having traveled over 10.5 km while taking pictures and performing numerous tests.